-His political memoir, No Excuses: Concessions of a Serial Campaigner, was published in June 2007 by Simon and Schuster.
+Shrum’s book, No Excuse: Concessions of a Serial Campaigner was a national bestseller published in June 2007 by Simon and Schuster.

 As a journalist, Shrum’s work has appeared in the New York Times, New York Magazine, The Los Angeles Times, Time, Newsweek, and The Huffington Post.
 He has been a columnist for Slate, The Week, and the Daily Beast.
 He has written for commercial television, including “The Emmy Awards,” “The American Film Institute Life Achievement Awards,” and the Emmy and Peabody Award-winning “Kennedy Center Honors: A Celebration of the Performing Arts,” for which he received a Writers Guild of America award.

 He is a graduate of Georgetown University and Harvard Law School.
 While at Georgetown, Shrum was named top speaker at the 1965 Collegiate National Debate Tournament.
 An award named after Shrum is now presented annually to the top speaker at the National Speech and Debate Tournament for high school students.
 Shrum was born in Connellsville, Pennsylvania and raised in Culver City, California.
 He now lives in Los Angeles, California with his wife, the writer and activist Marylouise Oates, and their dog Cody.